ZahraShojaeian/Master_Thesis/README.md

 The schematic of the simulation and output of the code is the image below:
 ![ ](Output.jpg)
 # Citation:
-for reviewing the full project please refer to our paper:
+Please explore the full project in our paper:
 ”Improving the quality of active millimeter-wave standoff imaging by incorporating the cross-polarized scattering”, Optics Express, URL: https://doi.org/10.1364/OE.436363